My research focuses on the mechanism of spatial organisation in economic activities.

 On Spatial Inequality

-Short abstract: What determines the segregation of households and geographical distribution of firms in a city?
+Abstract: What determines the segregation of households and the geographical distribution of industries in a city?
 This paper develops a spatial equilibrium model of an urban system with heterogeneous agents and endogenous commuting.
-Heterogeneity in skills and task assignment leads to both residential and workplace sorting, and heterogeneity across firms leads to production place sorting.
+Heterogeneity in worker skills and sorting patterns across industries leads to workplace sorting associated with residential sorting through commuting.
+The distribution of industries, in turn, shows the heterogeneity due to trade patterns and proximity to workplaces with comparative advantage.
+We show how the model can be used to evaluate the relevant place-based policies, including the improvement of infrastructure, zoning, and gentrification.

 Spatial Frictions and Urban SYSTEM